Muukid/muCOSA/README.md

 ```

-It will return "MUCOSA_UNKNOWN" in the case that `result` is an invalid result value.
+It will return "MU_UNKNOWN" in the case that `result` is an invalid result value.

 > This function is a "name" function, and therefore is only defined if `MUCOSA_NAMES` is also defined by the user.